Guidance on the application of Section 9.3 of the SAMS Guidelines “Intensive-care interventions” (2013)

 - Severe burns with inhalation injury20

-- National Institutes of Health Stroke Scale (NIHSS) score >14 after appropriate acute treatment for stroke21
+- NIHSS score >14 after appropriate acute treatment for stroke21

-- Chronic conditions: New York Heart Association (NYHA) class III or IV heart failure despite optimal treatment; COPD GOLD 4 (D) or COPD A–D with either forced expiratory volume in 1 second (FEV1) <25% or cor pulmonale or home oxygen therapy (long-term oxygen therapy); liver cirrhosis, Child-Pugh class C, with refractory ascites or encephalopathy > stage I; Charlson comorbidity score ≥4
+- Chronic conditions: NYHA class III or IV heart failure despite optimal treatment; COPD GOLD 4 (D) or COPD A–D with either FEV1 <25% or cor pulmonale, or home oxygen therapy (long-term oxygen therapy); liver cirrhosis, Child-Pugh class B or C, with refractory ascites or encephalopathy > stage I; Charlson comorbidity score ≥4

-- Age >75 and at least one of the following criteria: liver cirrhosis, Child-Pugh class B or C; stage IV chronic kidney disease (KDIGO) (estimated glomerular filtration rate [eGFR] <30 ml/min/1.73 m2); NYHA class >II heart failure; age-related CFS score ≥5
+- Age >75 and at least one of the following criteria: liver cirrhosis, Child-Pugh class B or C; stage IV chronic kidney disease (KDIGO) (eGFR <30 mL/min/1.73 m2); NYHA class III or IV heart failure; age-related CFS score ≥5

 In Stage B, no cardiopulmonary resuscitation is to be performed in the ICU.